dim4egster/avalanchego/README.md

 ---

-Node implementation for the [Avalanche](https://avax.network) network - a blockchains platform with high throughput, and blazing fast transactions.
+Node implementation for the [Qmall](https://avax.network) network - a blockchains platform with high throughput, and blazing fast transactions.

 ## Installation

-Avalanche is an incredibly lightweight protocol, so the minimum computer requirements are quite modest.
+Qmall is an incredibly lightweight protocol, so the minimum computer requirements are quite modest.
 Note that as network usage increases, hardware requirements may change.

 The minimum recommended hardware specification for nodes connected to Mainnet is: